Ulakbim-DergiPark/ValidatorBundle/README.md

-# metadata-validator
+# ValidatorBundle
-Validator engine for metadatas
+A bundle for OJS that allows validating entities by different rule sets.